github/training-kit/downloads/github-git-cheat-sheet.md

 ```$ git mv [file-original] [file-renamed]```

-Changes the filename and prepare it for commit
+Changes the file name and prepare it for commit

 ## Supress tracking
 Excludes temporary files and paths